Combine capabilities into outcomes

 **Foundation:** Data lives in [Projects](/workspaces/projects),

-immutable and form a complete history.
-Work proceeds by reading data, transforming it
+are immutable and form a complete history.
+Work proceeds by reading data,

 </Note>